aws/aws-sam-cli/designs/per_command_help_text.md

   Artifact Location Options:

-  -b, --build-dir DIRECTORY       Path to a folder where the built artifacts
+  -b, --build-dir DIRECTORY       Directory where the built artifacts
                                   will be stored.
 This directory will be first removed before starting a build.

-  -cd, --cache-dir DIRECTORY      The folder where the cache artifacts will be
+  -cd, --cache-dir DIRECTORY      Directory where the cache artifacts will be
-                                  stored when --cached is specified.
+                                  stored.
 The
-                                  default cache directory is .aws-sam/cache -s, --base-dir DIRECTORY        Resolve relative paths to function's source code with respect to this folder.
-Use this if SAM template and your source code are not in same enclosing folder.
-By default,
+                                  default cache directory is .aws-sam/cache

+  -s, --base-dir DIRECTORY        Resolve relative paths to AWS SAM application from base directory.

-                                  relative paths are resolved with respect to the SAM template's location Template Options:
+  Template Options:
-  --parameter-overrides           Optional.
-A string that contains AWS
+  --parameter-overrides           String that contains AWS
                                   CloudFormation parameter overrides encoded
                                   as key=value pairs.For example, 'ParameterKe
                                   y=KeyPairName,ParameterValue=MyKey Parameter